HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  5.8Mb
+      installed size is  5.7Mb
       sub-directories of 1Mb or more:
-        R      1.2Mb
+        R      1.1Mb
         data   2.7Mb
     ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
-    Versioned 'LinkingTo' value for ‘preprocessCore’ is only usable in R >= 3.0.2
+    Versioned 'LinkingTo' value for 'preprocessCore' is only usable in R >= 3.0.2
     ```

 *   checking dependencies in R code ...
 NOTE